pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 #### 5.2.5 Design Outputs

-Design outputs from the study concept and feasibility phase **shall** include:
+Design outputs from the study concept and feasibility phase **SHALL** include:

 - **Design Input Documentation**: Formal documentation of requirements, constraints, scientific rationale, and background information that will guide protocol development.
-This documentation shall include:
+This documentation **SHALL** include:
   - Research question and study objectives
   - Scientific background and rationale
   - Preliminary design approach